Learn how to leverage passion in business development. Passion allows you to combine different concepts and build your personal way to work.

 Combining the yachting industry with architecture

 Sailing is one of my biggest passions since I was a kid.
-So the “high tech development” in the yachting industry became a huge inspiration in my job as an architect.
-The offshore racers are developing towards high-performance racers, for example by introducing lightweight carbon material and or the foils to lift the hulls and accelerate boat speeds.
+So the “high-tech development” in the yachting industry became a huge inspiration in my job as an architect.
+The offshore racers are developing towards high-performance racers, for example by introducing lightweight carbon material and or foils to lift the hulls and accelerate boat speeds.

 Bridging the gap between real estate managers and developers